davecheney/godoc2md/examples/martini/README.md

 ## type Routes
 <pre>type Routes interface {
-    <span class="comment">// URLFor returns a rendered URL for the given route.
-Optional params can be passed to fulfill named parameters in the route.</span>
+    // URLFor returns a rendered URL for the given route.
+Optional params can be passed to fulfill named parameters in the route.
     URLFor(route Route, params ...interface{}) string }</pre>
 Routes is a helper service for Martini's routing layer.